Gilbert Teodoro: Secretary of National Defense (2023–present)

+Defense Secretary Teodoro (right) hosts US Defense Secretary Pete Hegseth at Camp Aguinaldo, March 28, 2025.

 In September 2024, Teodoro extended the stay of the Typhon midrange capability (MRC) missile in the country to protect the South China Sea (West Philippine Sea).
 In November 2024, U.S. Defense Secretary Lloyd Austin visited Manila and met with Teodoro.
 This was to review the bilateral cooperation between the Philippines and the United States.
 China's foreign ministry spokesperson Lin Jian reacted to this visit saying that no military agreement "should target any third party" and "should exacerbate regional tensions".
 Teodoro was known for his heated exchange with Chinese diplomat Mao Ning over the Taiwan issue in early 2024, accusing Mao of "gutter-level talk" and debasing the party she represents.
-This exchange signaled the Philippines' inability to balance its relations with China.

-Defense Secretary Teodoro (right) hosts U.S. Defense Secretary Pete Hegseth at Camp Aguinaldo, March 28, 2025.

-Defense Secretary Teodoro (center), Trade and Industry Secretary Cristina Aldeguer-Roque (1st, right) and National Security Adviser Eduardo Año (2nd, right) meets U.S. President Donald Trump (left) at the Roosevelt Room in the White House in Washington, D.C., July 22, 2025.
+Defense Secretary Teodoro (center), Trade and Industry Secretary Cristina Aldeguer-Roque (1st, right) and National Security Adviser Eduardo Año (2nd, right) meets US President Donald Trump (left) at the Roosevelt Room in the White House in Washington, D.C., July 22, 2025.

 In response to China's accusations to the Philippines, Teodoro claimed that it was China causing tension in the South China Sea not the Philippines.

+In 2026, China imposed sanctions and an entry ban on Teodoro, his wife Monica, and their son, citing "erroneous remarks" he made.